Revenue Recovery Roadmap

 Quick Wins Roadmap

-I identified 8 quick wins implementable within 1-2 weeks:
+I identified 8 quick wins implementable within 1-2 weeks, with estimated implementation times for each:

-3. Add an FAQ section to PDP addressing sensitivity, safety, and results timeline
+7. Add an FAQ section to PDP addressing sensitivity, enamel safety, and results timeline, making the PAP advantage explicit

 Strategic Recommendation